 Dental cleanings and consultations are the foundation of preventative dentistry.
-In fact, the American Dental Association recommends visiting your Lakewood Ranch dental office at least once every six months for a cleaning and consultation.
+In fact, the American Dental Association recommends visiting your Bradenton dental office at least once every six months for a cleaning and consultation.
 These visits allow your dentist to evaluate your oral health and provide you with preventative treatments that reduce your risk of developing tooth decay and gum disease.

 Did You Know?